 She returned to England to train as a secondary school teacher, before moving to Maun, then a small village in northern Botswana, where she eventually became a citizen.
 Working as a journalist for the country’s first tabloid newspaper, The Voice, one of Caitlin’s of earliest assignments was to track down a talking hippo.
 The only problem was, she was so scared when she found it that she forgot to ask it a question.

-Caitlin then took up a position as editor of The Okavango Observer, best known for its coverage of the removal of Basarwa people from the Central Kgalagadi Game Reserve.
+Caitlin then worked as editor of The Okavango Observer, best known for its coverage of the removal of Basarwa people from the Central Kgalagadi Game Reserve.
 She won a Journalist of the Year Award, but the paper closed down shortly after she was arrested for ‘causing fear and alarm’.

 Returning to the UK in 2003, Caitlin began writing weekly education and careers features for The Independent.
 Today she combines writing social histories and novels with freelance journalism and teaching.